Kennyhoust/UniverisalVoiceRemote/README.md

-workflow
+#workflow
-  1.giving a instruction to echo dot
-  2.echo dot issue RESTful GET call
-  3.nodejs in raspberry recieves the call
-  4.nodejs tell the Infrared emitter to signal
+ giving a instruction to echo dot echo dot issue RESTful GET call nodejs in raspberry recieves the call nodejs tell the Infrared emitter to signal